By Vexen Crabtree 2008 Apr 12

 We are considering a time before such things as cells and other highly macroscopic complex organisms.
 The same methods of competition apply at every level of chemistry - driven by the fact that chemical resources are limited.

 Silicon is the same group as carbon.
-It is postulated that carbon, being -4 valency, is the ideal valency to support complex molecules without making processing too complex or unpredictable.
+It is postulated that carbon, being -4 valency, is ideal to support complex molecules without making processing too difficult or unpredictable.
 Silicon is the most likely molecules, for most laymen, that can be considered a valid alternative for carbon as it can theoretically cover the same complexity range of molecules as carbon.

 Silicon based life would require a higher energy metabolism.
 Indeed silicon life, although it would seem plausible, would be highly different from carbon-based life.
 All reactions would be at a much higher temperature in order to react with silicon atoms and therefore most of the structures and metabolic paths that we use would not be enough.
 Also at higher temperatures many of the chemicals we use are unstable.